8 Unusual Places to Sleep in Sydney

 Do you fancy sleeping somewhere a little different on your visit to Sydney?
 Are you a hotel person, a backpacker, perhaps you prefer self-catering in apartments?
 Sure, Sydney has plenty of these, but I want to show you a couple of unique places you could sleep in Sydney.

-Surprisingly finding somewhere interesting to stay in Sydney does not have to break the budget.
-This selection of special places will suit a variety of budgets and tastes.
+Finding somewhere interesting to stay in Sydney does not have stretch the finances.
+This selection of unique places will suit a variety of budgets and tastes.

 Cockatoo Island – Industrial history in the heart of the harbour

 Cockatoo Island is the largest island in Sydney Harbour, and you can stay the night!
 Historic Cockatoo Island offers a place to sleep smack bang in the middle of Sydney Harbour for less than $50 a night if you bring your own tent.